davecheney/gophercon2018-performance-tuning-workshop/7-tips-and-tricks/1-tips-and-tricks.md

 2048 * 1,000,000 goroutines == 2GB of memory, and they haven't done anything yet.

- Maybe this is a lot, maybe it isn't given the other usages of your application
+Maybe this is a lot, maybe it isn't, given the other consumers of memory in your application.

-# Know when to stop a goroutine
+## Know when a goroutine is going to stop

 Goroutines are cheap to start and cheap to run, but they do have a finite cost in terms of memory footprint; you cannot create an infinite number of them.

-Every time you use the `go` keyword in your program to launch a goroutine, you must *know* how, and when, that goroutine will exit.
+Every time you use the `go` keyword in your program to launch a goroutine, you must _know_ how, and when, that goroutine will exit.

 If you don't know the answer, that's a potential memory leak.